nixn/pdns-etcd3/README.md

 All parameter keys must be given exactly as denoted here (no case modifications).
 The ETCD related parameters in standalone mode are given as command line "options", starting with a `-`: e.g. `-config-file=...`.

-The parameters in detail (the ETCD related parameters, which have to be passed as command line argument in standalone mode, are tagged by *#STANDALONE*):
+The parameters in detail (the parameters, which have to be passed as command line argument in standalone mode, are tagged by *#STANDALONE*; *pipe mode* means the PDNS setting `remote-connection-string=pipe:...`):

 * `config-file=/path/to/etcd.conf` *#STANDALONE*<br>
   The path to an ETCD (client) configuration file, as accepted by the official client